chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~

-Although we are interested in the steady state solution of the flow, we use ``bdf1`` time integration.
-The required time to reach steady state in our case is low, but resolving it with low time steps enables the non-linear solver to converge; complex flow patterns are difficult to capture.
+Although we are interested in the steady-state solution of the flow, we use ``bdf1`` time integration.
+The required time to reach steady state in our case is low, but resolving it with low time steps enables the non-linear solver to converge as complex flow patterns are difficult to capture otherwise.

 .. code-block:: text